 Here are some ways to care for yourself at this difficult time:

 Remember that your way of grieving is yours alone.
 There is no right or wrong way to grieve.
 Everyone affected by your loved one’s death will grieve in his or her own way.
 Other members of your family may have ways of grieving that differ from yours.
 Many factors affect how you grieve, such as your relationship with the person who has died, your family responsibilities and how your loved one’s death affects your plans for the future.

 Honor your feelings.
 You can expect to have many emotional ups and downs as you grieve.
 Grief is often described as an emotional roller coaster.
 As you think about your loved one, and as your life goes on without him or her, many reactions may emerge.
 Rest assured that this is normal.
 Allow yourself to feel what you feel without judging your emotions.

 Become informed.
-Many books and web sites offer information about coping with grief and recovering from the loss of a loved one.
+Many books, websites and other resources offer information about coping with grief and recovering from the loss of a loved one.
 You may find it helpful to read what others have written about these experiences.

 Wait to make major life-changing decisions.
 While you are grieving, it is hard to bring clear judgment to major life decisions.
 If you can, wait to make these kinds of decisions until your feelings of grief are less intense.